pdcolandrea/cosmic-app/README.md

 <p align="center">
   <em>
     A fun, interactive React-Native app for users to explore the galaxy, featuring daily space facts and a favorite system to bookmark intriguing planets and stars.
     <br/><br/>
+    This project also served as an experiment to test animated star backgrounds using both [React Native Skia] and [Reanimated].
+    <br/><br/>
     <b>In Development</b>
   </em>